-Children, who are known to Safeguarding, will be alerted on Sema, as 'Child at Risk, Child with Child Protection Plan', 'Vulnerable Child' (which could be that the child or young person is known the CSE Panel or there are concerns about possible FII) Staff can check Sema.
+Children, who are known to Safeguarding, will be alerted on SEMA, as 'Child at Risk, Child with Child Protection Plan', 'Vulnerable Child' (which could be that the child or young person is known the CSE Panel or there are concerns about possible FII) Staff can check SEMA.

-All children who attend ED will be checked against the National Spine for any Child Care Alerts.
-This does not apply to children from Powys, if there are child abuse concerns regarding a child from Powys then the Child Protection Register needs to be checked for the areas the child lives in by ringing Powys Social Care.
+All children who attend ED and Children's Assessment Unit will be checked against the National Spine for any Child Care Alerts.
+This does not apply to children from Powys, as it is an English only system.

+If there are child abuse concerns regarding a child from Powys, then the Child Protection Register needs to be checked for the areas the child lives in by ringing Powys Social Care.